 The cost to serve your clients means you have little time to find new entrants and then train them in the Professional Year.

 The FPA has the rights to CFP® designation since 1986 and has persisted with the CFP entry program which has not increased CFPs numbers in Australia since the peak of 5,736 in 2009*.
+One way to increase numbers is to change the designation to a household brand that Australians can trust.
+CFP is more than just product advice, “it’s a return on life”, ref: Mitch Anthony.

 Cost of Advice